openprocurement/openprocurement.api/docs/source/standard/tender.rst

    * `valueAddedTaxIncluded` should either be absent or match `Tender.value.valueAddedTaxIncluded`

 :awards:
     List of :ref:`award` objects

     All qualifications (disqualifications and awards).

+:contracts:
+    List of :ref:`Contract` objects

 :enquiryPeriod:
    :ref:`period`, required